Listen To Our Podcast🎧

 What identity threat detection is not

 Those functions belong to identity and access management (IAM) security.
-IAM determines whether access should exist.
-Detection evaluates whether existing access is being abused.
+IAM security determines whether access should be granted, while identity threat detection evaluates whether approved access is being misused by compromised or abnormal identities.

 It is also not a one-time control or a compliance exercise.
 Many breaches occur in environments with strong IAM hygiene because attackers operate inside legitimate sessions.
 Without detection, misuse blends into normal activity.